-HAZARD 1 2 3 4 Rare Unlikely Likely Very likely Probability No chance.
+HAZARD 1 2 3 4 Drobobility Rare Unlikely Likely Very likely Probability No chance.
 Slight possibility.
-Very good chance.
+LikelyVery good chance.100% of33Occurs every 1 to 2 years.Will or weeklySerious3Affects a part of the district.
+Fatalities and injuries.
+Displacement of whole communities.
+Environmental damage to endemism hotspots.
+Medium duration of impact.Affects Affects Extend economical impact on the local community.
+Consequences for the district.Dysfur suscep which fataliti provin economical impact on the local community.
+Consequences for the district.ed eSerious damage to affected area, infrastructure and services.Total c area, c distrup limited habita area, c distrup limited habita services.ed eSerious impact on habitats and speciesImpact habita affected area, c 100% certainty.
 100% certainty.
 1 2 3 4 Frequency Will happen every 5 to 10 years.
 Will happen every 2 to 5 years.
 Occurs every 1 to 2 years.
 Will occur weekly/monthly/yearly.
 1 2 3 4 Negligible Minor Serious Major Severity Affects only a small part of a local municipality.
 No persons injured and/or displaced.
 Limited damage.
 Affects a part of the local municipality.
 Some displacement of people.
 Some environmental damage to non-critical habitats and species.
-Short duration of impact.
-Affects a part of the district.
+Short duration of impact. district.
 Fatalities and injuries.
 Displacement of whole communities.
 Environmental damage to endemism hotspots.
-Medium duration of impact.
-Affects most of the area.
+Medium duration of Affects most of the area.
 Multiple deaths and injuries.
 Large displacement of people.
 National impact.
 Significant environmental damage, critical habitats or species affected.
 Extended period of impact.
 Extreme damage caused.
-VULNERABILITY ÿ 1 2 3 4 Not vulnerable Slightly vulnerable Seriously vulnerable Extremely vulnerable Political Very stable political condition.
-Limited cooperation between all political parties which is conducive to development which means there is limited political instability.
-Disruptive political activities with uncertainty in the local community.
-Dysfunctional political structures negatively influence the community life and could result in civil unrest.
+VULNERABILITY 1 2 3 4 Not vulnerable Slightly vulnerable Seriously vulnerable Extremely vulnerable Political Very stable political condition.
+Limited cooperation between all political parties which is conducive to development which means there is limited political instability. activities with uncertainty Dysfunctional political structures negatively influence the community life and could result in civil unrest.
 Economic Local economy of affected area is not susceptible, insignificant impact on national economy.
-Local economy of affected area is slightly susceptible for a small number of families.
-Serious financial and economical impact on the local community.
-Consequences for the district.
-Local economy is seriously susceptible, will have significant negative impact on the district, provincial and/or national economy.
+Local economy of affected area is slightly susceptible for a small number of families. economical impact on the local community.
+Consequences for the Local economy is seriously susceptible, will have significant negative impact on the district, provincial and/or national economy.
 Social The community is resilient, well prepared, mitigation / risk reduction in place.
-Limited defense which could lead to slight injuries and discomfort of individuals and short-term displacement.
-Multiple and fatal injuries and/or displacement of a large number of families.
-The community is highly susceptible and unprepared which could lead to multiple fatalities and injuries.
+Limited defense which could lead to slight injuries and discomfort of individuals and short-term displacement. and/or displacement of a The community is highly susceptible and unprepared which could lead to multiple fatalities and injuries.
 Permanent displacement of the total community.
 Low perception of risk.
 Technological No impact or destruction of affected area, critical infrastructure and services.
 Good protection against hazard.
 Limited damage to affected area, critical infrastructure and services.
-Moderate protection against hazard.
-Serious damage to affected area, infrastructure and services.
-Total destruction of affected area, critical infrastructure and disruption of services.
+Moderate protection against hazard. affected area, infrastructure and Total destruction of affected area, critical infrastructure and disruption of services.
 No or limited protection against hazard.
 Will take an extensive period of time to recover.
 Environmental Less important habitats and species within affected area.
 Effective environmental protection and resource management in place.
 Limited impact on important habitats and species within affected area.
-Serious impact on habitats and species particularly where there are high numbers of endemic species.
 Impact is extreme on critical habitats and species within affected area.
 Limited environmental protection in place - period of rehabilitation will be extensive.